sindhujas-dev/sindhujas-dev/README.md

 <p align="center">🌸────🌿────🐟────🌸────🌿────🐟────🌸────🌿────🐟────🌸────🌿────🐟────🌸</p>

 ## About Me
 I'm **Sindhuja Sarabu**, a rising junior majoring in **Information Systems**.
 I'm currently exploring a little bit of everything - from machine learning and AI to software development and IT.
 Over my high school and college experience, I've gained a strong background in CS fundamentals and full-stack development, and am now currently studying ML/AI implementations through my internship and the Break Through Tech program.
-With a natural curiosity in the tech world and how it can impact our lives, I've developed a passion for developing tech solutions that improve the quality of life.
-Long-term, I hope to work at the intersection of the tech and healthcare fields, to build tools that help people in meaningful ways.
+With a natural curiosity in how tech shapes the world around us, I've developed a passion for developing tech solutions that make big impacts - especially in accessibility and health.
+Long-term, I hope to work at the intersection of the tech and healthcare fields, creating tools that meaningfully support and empower people.

 ## Tech Stack
 **Languages & Scripting**